Helping Pets and Hospice Patients Stay Together During Hospice Care

 “Dogs are not our whole life, but they make our lives whole.” ~ Roger Caras

 “The Human-Pet bond is incredibly special.
-If we can help keep a patient and their pet together, it’s best for both the pet and the hospice patient,” says Jenny Johnson, volunteer coordinator at Willamette Valley Hospice, who coordinates the Pet Peace of Mind program.
+If we can help keep a patient and their pet together, it’s best for both the pet and the hospice patient,” says Jenny Johnson Vanlue, Willamette Valley Hospice staff member who started our local chapter of the Pet Peace of Mind® program.